 SCOPE AND GENERAL REQUIREMENTS

 R101.1 Title.
-This code shall be known as the International Energy Conservation Code of the State of Washington, and shall be cited as such.
+This code shall be known as the Washington State Energy Code, and shall be cited as such.
 It is referred to herein as "this code."

 R101.2 Scope.
 This code applies to residential buildings and the buildings sites and associated systems and equipment.
 This code shall be the maximum and minimum energy code for residential construction in each town, city and county.